 After her young son’s diagnosis, Kait Armstrong designed a series of prints that tell the story of living with Alport syndrome.
 Her Alport Alphabet starts with “A is for Alport” and includes references to things familiar to many in the Alport community: Dialysis, Hearing, Kidney, Lab Results, Sodium and Worry, to name a few.

-During Alport Awareness Month this year, Kait’s alphabet prints are on display at the Library Art Center in Newport, NH, until April 15.
+During Alport Awareness Month, Kait’s alphabet prints were on display at the Library Art Center in Newport, NH.
 In addition, the alphabet series will be published in Dartmouth medical school’s literary and art journal Lifelines in the near future.
 Kait’s creative ways of sharing her artistic talents are increasing awareness of Alport syndrome in unique ways.

 Rare Disease Summit

 André Weinstock presented at the Rare Disease Summit held by Northeastern University (NEU) in Boston, MA, in conjunction with Rare Disease Day.
 The event was attended by about 50 health care undergraduate and graduate students.
 The program included a patient with another rare disease and a representative from the National Organization for Rare Disorders (NORD).

 André discussed how being dependent on hemodialysis for two years in his early 20’s inspires his current research designing catheters to potentially reduce the high rate of infections that are associated with vascular and peritoneal accesses.
 He also outlined challenges patients living with Alport syndrome face that other people might not, such as the necessity of being one’s own medical advocate and learning new daily coping skills.
 André closed by describing hiking in the cloud forests in Caribbean Dominica the month before in honor of the twentieth anniversary of his kidney transplant.
 The response from the healthcare students was so positive that NEU is considering expanding the summit into an annual event.

 Advocacy Events in DC